-Week 3

-Week 0 Friday 15 th January 2021: Deadline for any applications for Transfer, confirmation or Thesis submission due by end of Michaelmas Term 2020 Week 1 Monday 18 th January 2021 by 12:00pm: Deadline for Foundations of Social Data Science.
-To be submitted via Canvas Week 1 Monday 18 th January 2021 by 12:00pm: Deadline for Applied Analytical Statistics.
-To be submitted via Canvas Week 1 Details of and arrangements of submission of the written course work shall be notified to students via e-mail Frontiers of Social Data Science and Research Design for Social Data Science
+• Friday 14th January 2022: Deadline for any applications for Transfer, confirmation or Thesis submission due by end of Michaelmas Term 2021

+Monday 17th January 2022 by 5:00pm: Deadline for Michaelmas Term convenors confirm marks to DPhil Coordinator

+• Appointment of Examiners form due

-Monday 1st February 2021 by 12:00pm: Deadline for assessors to confirm marks for Foundations of Social Data Science and Applied Analytical Statistics,
+Monday 7th February 2022 by 12:00pm: Deadline for Transfer of Status Applications

-Week 4 Monday 8 th February 2021 by 12:00pm: Deadline for Transfer of Status Applications Week 5 Monday 15 th February 2021 by 12:00pm: Deadline for Confirmation of Status Applications Week 5 Monday 15 th February 2021 by 12:00pm: Deadline for Deferral Applications for Transfer or confirmation.
-These forms can be completed online through Student sign on Week 6 Marks released for Foundations of Social Data Science and Applied Analytical Statistics Week 8 Monday 8 th March 2021 by 12:00pm: Deadline for Extension of Time Applications for submission of Thesis.
+- Monday 14th February 2022 by 12:00pm: Deadline for Confirmation of Status Applications - Monday 14th February 2022 by 12:00pm: Deadline for Deferral Applications for Transfer or confirmation.
+These forms can be completed online through Student sign on

+Monday 7th March 2022 by 12:00pm: Deadline for Extension of Time Applications for submission of Thesis.
 These forms can be completed online through Student sign on.